Hierarchical Concept Embedding & Pursuit for Interpretable Image Classification: Experiments

-\myparagraph{Classification Procedure} For each image, we extract its CLIP embedding.
-Next, the different methods extract the sparse representation: (1) The sparse-coding methods (Hierarchical OMP and Standard OMP) recover a sparse representation using their respective algorithms; (2) Hierarchical NN recovers the sparse code by traversing the hierarchy using nearest neighbor search at each level; (3) CBMs get the code for all atoms at once by training a classifier on top of the CLIP image embeddings.
-The recovered sparse codes are then fed into a linear classifier trained on the training set to predict the class labels.
-For the Nearest Neighbor baseline, we directly use the synset embeddings to classify the images without any intermediate representation.
+\myparagraph{Classification Procedure} For each image, we compute its CLIP embedding, and each method produces its own intermediate representation: (1) OMP and HB-OMP recover a sparse code; (2) HNN recovers a 0/1 sparse code by going down a rooted path in the hierarchy using nearest neighbor search at each level and record the nodes along the path in the sparse code; and (3) CBMs produce scores for all atoms at once by training a classifier on top of the CLIP image embeddings.
+The recovered intermediate representations are then fed to a linear classifier trained on the training set to predict the class labels.
+For NN, we directly use the class synset embeddings to classify images without any intermediate representation.

-See the results on ImageNet (\cref{tab:imagenet_low_data_results}), CIFAR100/ImageNette (Fig.~\ref{fig:cifar100_results}).
-We observe that Hierarchical OMP achieves higher support precision and recall compared to other baselines, indicating better recovery of relevant concepts.
-In the low-data setting, Hierarchical OMP outperforms all interpretable baselines in classification accuracy and support precision/recall, demonstrating its robustness in low-data settings.
+\myparagraph{Results} See the results on ImageNet (\Cref{fig:imagenet_low_data_results}) and CIFAR-100/ImageNette (\Cref{fig:cifar100_results}).
+Across all three datasets, HB-OMP achieves higher support precision and recall than the other interpretable baselines, indicating more accurate recovery of the relevant hierarchical concepts.
+These gains are more pronounced in the few-shot ImageNet setting, where HB-OMP outperforms all interpretable baselines in both classification accuracy and support precision/recall.

+This pattern is consistent with our hypothesis that sparse coding methods are especially helpful when concepts must be estimated from few labeled examples: OMP and HB-OMP only require estimating synset embeddings by averaging image embeddings, whereas CBMs must learn a concept classifier from labels.
+This few-shot scenario is common in real-world applications where labeled data is scarce but a pre-trained vision-language model can provide rich embeddings.
+Moreover, restricting the search to hierarchically valid paths further reduces spurious atom selections, so HB-OMP performs better than OMP in few-shot settings.

-We also verified that HCEP generalizes across vision-language models: replacing CLIP with SigLIP \citep{zhai2023sigmoid} on ImageNet yields similar improvements in interpretability metrics (see \cref{fig:imagenet_siglip_results}).
+We also verified that \ours{} generalizes across vision-language models: replacing CLIP with SigLIP \citep{zhai2023sigmoid} on ImageNet yields similar improvements in interpretability metrics (see \Cref{fig:imagenet_siglip_results}).

+\myparagraph{Well-Clustered Synsets and Hierarchical Orthogonality in Real-World Datasets} We empirically verify the geometric conditions described in \Cref{sec:generative_model} on real-world datasets.
+We focus on ImageNet \citep{deng2009imagenet} and use CLIP image embeddings as the representation space for the synsets and concepts.
+For the well-clustered synset condition (\Cref{prop:well_clustered_hierarchy}), \Cref{fig:well_clustered_branches} shows that most branches are tightly clustered and well separated from other branches.
+To test the validity of the hierarchical orthogonality condition in \Cref{sec:hierarchical_independence}, we measure the cosine similarity between child-parent difference vectors and their parent embeddings.
+As shown in \Cref{fig:orthogonality_test_imagenet} for ImageNet (see \Cref{fig:orthogonality_test_cifar100} for CIFAR-100), the child-parent difference vectors are close to orthogonal to the parent vectors, whereas random pairings are not.